-If those currently in the workforce follow the same path, they will face a difficult reality when they reach retirement age: Social Security provides far from enough income for people in their retirement years.
+If those currently in the workforce follow the same path, they will face a painful reality when they reach retirement age: Social Security provides far from enough income for people in their retirement years.
 Those who do not save enough will spend these years worrying about paying their bills.

 The good news?
-Even if you've been lax in saving for retirement, you can still take steps to increase the amount of money available to you after you quit working.
+Even if you have been lax in saving for retirement, you can still take steps to increase the amount of money available to you after you quit working.
 Here is what you should be doing at every stage of your working life to save for retirement.

 Admittedly, it is not easy to think about saving for retirement when you are just getting started on your job.
-However, there are certain steps you can take today to boost the odds that you'll have enough money to enjoy your retirement years.
+However, there are specific steps you can take today to boost the odds that you will have enough money to enjoy your retirement years.

 Step one?
 Participate in your company's 401(k) plan if it offers one.
 Moreover, participate completely; max out your regular contributions.
-Money that is automatically deducted from your paycheck will not be missed.
-However, you'll certainly appreciate it once you retire.
+You will not miss money that is deducted from your paycheck automatically.
+However, you will undoubtedly appreciate it once you retire.

 Next, invest in a traditional or Roth IRA or a combination of the two.
-This allows you to save money for your retirement years on a tax-deferred basis.
+That allows you to save money for your retirement years on a tax-deferred basis.

 The other important step to take at this stage?
 Practice sound financial habits.
 You do not want to enter your retirement years burdened by credit card debt.
-The less consumer debt you generate during your 20s, the better off you'll be as retirement nears.
+The less consumer debt you generate during your 20s, the better off you will be as retirement nears.

-Again, debt remains a big factor in how enjoyable your retirement years will be.
+Again, debt remains a significant factor in how enjoyable your retirement years will be.
 So do everything you can to pay off your debts as you move closer to retirement.
 Paying off your credit card debt is a must.
 If you can afford it, you should pay off your mortgage, too.
 Not having to make monthly payments in your retirement years will prove a big financial relief.